tmcw/perception/README.md

 When choosing map and visualization colors, check that your color scheme is colorblind friendly and [ADA: Section 508 compliant](http://www.hhs.gov/web/508/accessiblefiles/checklisthtml.html).
 [ColorBrewer](http://colorbrewer2.org/) and [WebAIM Contrast Color](http://webaim.org/resources/contrastchecker/) are great resources to check colorblind safe, print friendly, and photocopy safe color schemes.

+As [Eric Fischer's research into colorblindness simulation reveals](https://www.mapbox.com/blog/colorblind-simulation/), the traditional formulas for simulating colorblindness and choosing safe combinations don't match to the reality of colorblind perception.

 ## Fisheye Effect

 > A fisheye camera lens is a very wide angle lens that magnifies nearby objects while